-8 CONCLUSIONS AND LIMITATIONS
+9 CONCLUSIONS AND LIMITATIONS

-8.1.1 In this final section, we consider the conclusions which policymakers could draw from our analysis, and then set out some important limitations which should be borne in mind as decisions on the ISP are made.
+9.1.1 In this final section, we consider the conclusions which policymakers could draw from our analysis, and then set out some important limitations which should be borne in mind as decisions on the ISP are made.

-8.2 Conclusions
+9.2 Conclusions

-- 8.2.1 The analysis presented above demonstrates that, under a range of assumptions, the net benefits of the different planning cases could be either weakly positive or strongly negative.
+- 9.2.1 The analysis presented above demonstrates that, under a range of assumptions, the net benefits of the different planning cases could be either strongly positive or negative.
 For reasons we will return to below, we would caution against placing too much emphasis on the absolute magnitude of estimates.
-Notwithstanding this caution, however, we do believe it is possible to draw some conclusions from our analysis. - 8.2.2 We have assessed two cost cases.
+Notwithstanding this caution, however, we do believe it is possible to draw some conclusions from our analysis. - 9.2.2 We have assessed two cost cases.
 However, from our perspective, it would seem that the profiling case is more realistic: - It seems highly unlikely that there will be a material difference between the engagement of households in relation to demand management across 60, 30, 15 or 5 minute periods.
 It is therefore most likely that the benefit of having actual meter readings for small customers on a basis different from that today will be small.
 We would presume that national regulators or governments would be slow to sign-off on material expenditure, for example, to install or configure universal 5 minute metering; and - Relative to the complications of profiling annual, quarterly or monthly meter readings into current ISP periods, where a range of variables (e.g. day of the week, sunrise / sunset times, temperature etc.) need to be taken into account, the approach to profiling even a 60 minute ISP into 15 or 5 minute intervals for small customers would appear simple.
 There would be little basis to do anything other than assume consumption was constant over the new smaller ISP intervals.
-Profiling of this nature is unlikely to be expensive to implement it is hard to believe that ensuring that actual meter readings are divided by 4 or 12 during the settlement process will constitute a major programme of work, or lead to the broader customer engagement complications of current profiling approaches. - 8.2.3 For these reasons, we would suggest focusing on the profiling sub-cases shown in Exhibit 74.
+Profiling of this nature is unlikely to be expensive to implement it is hard to believe that ensuring that actual meter readings are divided by 4 or 12 during the settlement process will constitute a major programme of work, or lead to the broader customer engagement complications of current profiling approaches. - 9.2.3 For these reasons, we would suggest focusing on the profiling sub-cases shown in Exhibit 74.

-Planning case 1 (€bn) Planning case 2 (€bn) Planning case 3 (€bn) Planning case 4 (€bn) Profiling with high benefits 0.0 0.0 0.5 -2.8 Profiling with low benefits -2.2 -1.6 -1.1 -5.3
+or bonomic by pic anning babb and a for profitting o ab daddd Planning case 1 (€bn) Planning case 2 (€bn) Planning case 3 (€bn) Planning case 4 (€bn) Profiling with high benefits 1.6 1.1 1.5 -0.7 Profiling with low benefits -1.7 -1.3 -0.8 -4.7